-Sanitary Landfills are considered the last available option for material disposal.
+Controlled disposal facilities are considered the last available option for material disposal.

 TARGET USERS: Businesses, Industry, Government

+Although urban residents of developing countries produce less solid waste per capita than high-income countries, the capacity of these cities to collect, process or reuse and dispose solid waste is limited.
+The most prevalent way of disposing MSW in developing countries is open dumping.
 Open dumpsites pose a significant risk to public health and the environment.
 With few engineering measures in place, these disposal sites can contaminate groundwater and surface water, pollute the air, attract insects, vermin and other potential carriers of diseases, devalue properties and a host of other negative impacts.
 These disposal sites are one of the largest sources of potential pollution to the communities hosting them.

 As with the closure of open dumpsites, upgrading into controlled disposal will require planning.
 A site assessment has to be conducted first in order to determine if the open dumpsite is convertible to a controlled dump.
 If conversion is not practical based on several criteria/considerations, a new site will have to be developed.